tor-nylander-zeis

 He had reason to be.

-The 29-year-old suffered a lower-body injury against the Ottawa Senators on Dec.
-27 and missed the subsequent six games.
-He returned to the lineup against the Canucks and made an instant impact, collecting three points (one goal, two assists) and finishing plus-two for a Maple Leafs team that extended its point streak to nine games (7-0-2).
+The 29-year-old sustained a lower-body injury against the Ottawa Senators on Dec.
+27 and missed the following six games.
+He returned against the Canucks and made an instant impact, collecting three points (one goal, two assists) and finishing plus-2 to help the Maple Leafs extend their point streak to nine games (7-0-2).

-“I feel pretty good,” Nylander said afterwards.
+“I feel pretty good,” Nylander said afterward.
 “We got off to a good start.
 So, I mean, that was nice.”

 VAN@TOR: Nylander slides the puck in behind Demko for the score

-The Maple Leafs certainly have been doing exactly that, going 4-0-2 in his absence as part of their recent hot streak that has them back in the postseason race at 22-15-7 for 51 points, one behind the Washington Capitals for the second wild card in the Eastern Conference.
+The Maple Leafs certainly have been doing exactly that, going 4-0-2 in his absence as part of their recent hot streak that has them back in the Stanley Cup Playoff race at 22-15-7 (51 points), one behind the Washington Capitals for the second wild card from the Eastern Conference.

 That they were able to get themselves back into contention without the services of their leading scorer in Nylander, who has 44 points (15 goals, 29 assists) in 34 games, is a reflection of how good the team has been as a collective of late.